 For the Erasmus+ Traineeship, students have an allotment of “mobility months” funded with the Erasmus grant.
 All months a student spent abroad under Erasmus+ status are deducted from their credit for each study level.
 This also applies if they have not signed an Erasmus Grant Agreement.
 Therefore, it is important to consider all the options that the Erasmus Programme has to offer students and recent graduates when considering and planning their entire studies.

 Students have the possibility of choosing their own employer for their Erasmus Traineeship.
 We recommend that you consult your teachers/lecturers.
 Work content must be subject-specific and match the content of your field of study, your programme, and the curriculum.

 Please find the information pertaining to the Erasmus grants under “Funding”.

-Please also observe the entry and residence conditions in the host country.
-If necessary, submit an application to the competent diplomatic mission in good time.
-Processing time can take up to three months.
+Please also note the entry and residence conditions in the host country if you are not an EU citizen and, if necessary, submit an application in good time to the competent representation abroad.